Jane Wesman

 Jane Wesman is the president of a PR agency based in New York City that focuses on the book publishing industry.

 Biography

-Jane Wesman is a New Jersey native and graduate of Simmons College.
+Jane Wesman was born in New Jersey.
+She graduated from Simmons College.
+She married attorney Donald Savelson, who is a partner at Proskauer Rose and chairman of the board of the Bronx Museum of the Arts.

-While at Grosset & Dunlap she was in charge of the campaign for RN: The Memoirs of Richard Nixon (1978).
+Wesman worked at Grosset & Dunlap, where she was in charge of the campaign for RN: The Memoirs of Richard Nixon (1978).

 Wesman founded Jane Wesman Public Relations, a firm specializing in book publicity campaigns, in 1980.

 Wesman is the author of Dive Right In: The Sharks Won't Bite (Prentice Hall, 1995).
-Articles Wesman has authored have appeared in outlets including American Bookseller, Professional Performance, Enterprising Women, foxbusiness.com and Inc.

-She is married to attorney Donald Savelson, who is a partner at Proskauer Rose and chairman of the board of the Bronx Museum of the Arts.